83649s/ascii-line-generator/README.md

 # ascii-line-generator
 Generates ascii lines in the terminal based on the given cooridnates in the script.
 Will only work with octant 0.
-It can be runn with nodejs by simply runnign the command in the prpjects directory
+It can be runn with nodejs by simply runnign the command in the projects directory.
 ```
 node main.js
 ```